Policies

 • Passes may be picked up at the Circulation Desk the day before use or anytime on the day of use.
 A Library Card in good standing must be presented.

-• Passes are due back the same day they are used and must be returned only to the WESTWOOD PUBLIC LIBRARY.
+• Circulating Passes are due back the same day they are used and must be returned only to the WESTWOOD PUBLIC LIBRARY.
 Passes may be returned at the Circulation Desk or in the book return when the Library is closed.

 The Westwood Public Library frequently takes photos of its public programs, activities, and their participants.
 Please be aware that these photos may be used in brochures, flyers, web pages, news releases, or other promotional materials.
 Those wishing not to be photographed or recorded should inform the photographer or library staff